eferroni/live-news/README.md

+# Live News APP with Next.js 13

 ## Media Stack API:

 What?
-It's a free, simple rest api for live news and blog articles Signup for free on https://mediastack.com/
+It's a free, simple rest api for live news and blog articles

+- Signup for free on https://mediastack.com/
-On Dashboard menu, copy your Access Key to your environment variable local file
+- On Dashboard menu, copy your Access Key to your environment variable local file

 ## Stepzen:

-What? middleware that transform a rest api to graphql We will connect to StepZen to access the media stack api Create an account on https://stepzen.com/
+What? middleware that transform a rest api to graphql We will connect to StepZen to access the media stack api

+- Create an account on https://stepzen.com/

 ### Installing:

-Install StepZen globally on your machine: npm install -g stepzen Log in with your StepZen account: stepzen login -a username Enter your Admin Key, copy and paste from the StepZen Getting Started page
+- Install StepZen globally on your machine: npm install -g stepzen
+- Log in with your StepZen account: `bash stepzen login -a username`
+- Enter your Admin Key, copy and paste from the StepZen Getting Started page

 ### Implementing

+On Account menu:

-On Account menu, copy your API Key to your environment variable local file
+- Copy your API Key to your environment variable local file

 ## How to Start your app:

-Run the following commands in teo terminals: stepzen start npm run dev
+Run the following commands in teo terminals:
+`stepzen start`
+`npm run dev`

 ## Environment variables: